cmagina/jetpack-l4t/README.md

 - orinnano
 - xaviernx

-The Jetson board config can be found in the `Linux_for_Tegra` directory, i.e. jetson-agx-orin-devkit.conf.
+The JetPack board config can be found in the `Linux_for_Tegra` directory, i.e. jetson-agx-orin-devkit.conf.
 Drop the `.conf` file extension when specifying which config flash should use.

 ```
-jetson-l4t -c flash -f <firmware release, i.e. 35.4.1> -j <jetson board> -b <jetson board config>
+jetpack-l4t -c flash -t <image tag> -p <platform> -b <jetpack board config>
 ```

-The flash root device can be specified with `-d <rootdev, i.e. external>`.
+The flash root device can be specified with `-r <rootdev, i.e. external>`.

 ```
-jetson-l4t -c flash -f <firmware release, i.e. 35.4.1> -j <jetson board> -b <jetson board config> -d <rootdev>
+jetpack-l4t -c flash -t <image tag> -p <platform> -b <jetpack board config> -r <rootdev>
 ```

-The jetson-l4t checks for the NVIDIA USB device ID associated with the recovery device for the specified Jetson board before calling flash.
-If the board being flashed uses a different device ID then expected, one can be passed to the jetson-l4t script using `-i <usb device id, i.e. 7023>.` The `-j <jetson board>` argument is not required if passing the usb recovery device id.
+The jetpack-l4t script checks for the NVIDIA USB device ID associated with the recovery device for the specified platform before calling flash.
+If the platform being flashed uses a different device ID then expected, one can be passed to the jetpack-l4t script using `-u <usb device id, i.e. 7023>.` The `-p <platform>` argument is not required if passing the usb recovery device id.

 ```
-jetson-l4t -c flash -f <firmware release, i.e. 35.4.1> -i <usb device id> -b <jetson board config>
+jetpack-l4t -c flash -t <image tag> -u <usb device id> -b <jetpack board config>
 ```

 ## Running a board control command

+Supported Board Control Platforms:

+- agxorin

-Board control commands:
+Board Control Commands:

 - power_on
 - power_off